American Girl Addy Civil War Unit Study

 *NOTE: Week 3 is a HUGE topic.
 I ended up including way more than needed for a one week study.
 You could chose to spend more time on this science section, or even just use it for all 3 weeks and save the other 2 sections for later if this topic is something your kiddos are extra enthusiastic about!

-There were so many new ways to communicate!
-Imagine life without the telephone, or texting, or television, or the internet!
-News travels very fast these days.
+Now…imagine life without the telephone, or texting, or television, or the internet!

 In the early 1800’s, it took a long time for people to hear from their friends and families who didn’t live nearby.
-Imagine how exciting the invention of the telegraph was!
+News traveled by horse, by rail, by newspapers, and even by ship!

 * Read!